KIT-CMS/CMSSWWithCrab/production_examples/data2017UL_nanoaod_production_16-12-2024.md

 ## Further preparation:

-Moved the required dataset to T1_DE_KIT_Disk storage to make sure, that they can be processed at German sites.
+Moved the required datasets to T1_DE_KIT_Disk storage to make sure, that they can be processed at German sites.

 ## Creation of CMSSW and Crab configs call